-You prepare for full-scale experiments.
-Level 1 Labs see you build the skills required to be a competent experimental physicist.
-By doing small, self-contained experiments that last a single session, You will learn basic lab skills such as:
+Level 1 labs are about building the skills required to be a competent experimental physicist – a “working scientist”.
+By doing small, self-contained experiments that last a single session, you will learn basic lab skills such as:

-As well as having several lectures and information sessions throughout the year to support your studies in computing and data analysis, you will be required to partake in experiments in the labs.
-These are outlined below:
+As well as having several lectures and information sessions throughout the year to support your studies in computing, data and error analysis, scientific writing, and professional development, you will be required to partake in laboratory experiments.